MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

    - Select **Solution checker** then select **Run** and wait for the run to complete.

    - There should be zero issues.
+Note: There may be two errors for the icon in the map component.

      ![Solution checker with zero issues result - screenshot](../L03/Static/Mod_03_Canvas_App_image71.png)